aletheatoh/FCCLicenceScraper/README.md

 *ScreenShot from Youtube: AutomationTuts*

-[This video](https://www.youtube.com/watch?v=XFVXaC41Xac), which the screenshot was taken from, show you how to install and setup both Selenium and ChromeDriver on a Mac OS.
+[This video](https://www.youtube.com/watch?v=XFVXaC41Xac), which the screenshot was taken from, shows you how to install and setup both Selenium and ChromeDriver on a Mac OS.

 #### Cloning or Downloading this Reposistory
 Next, click on 'Clone or Download':
 <p><img width="446" alt="screen shot 2018-02-02 at 7 59 23 pm" src="https://user-images.githubusercontent.com/22549537/35732222-99d93e68-0853-11e8-837e-82e40b77a0ba.png"></p>

-If you're not familiar with Github and cloning repositories, you can simply click 'Download ZIP', unzip the folder, and open the **inner folder 'WebScraping' on your IDE**.
+If you're not familiar with Github and cloning repositories, you can simply click 'Download ZIP', unzip the folder, and open the **inner directory 'WebScraping' on your IDE**.
 Importantly, make sure that all the python modules are in the same directory on your IDE.

 ## Running the Web Scraper
 ### Overview